hanyeol/steem/docs/development/git-guidelines.md

 - Tags are reserved for releases.
 The version scheme is `vMajor.Hardfork.Release` (Ex. v0.5.0 is the version for the Hardfork 5 release).
-Releases should be made only on `master`.
+Releases should be made only on `main`.

 ### Code Review Policy / PR Merge Process

-- Two developers *must* review *every* release before merging it into `master`, enforced through pull requests.
+- Two developers *must* review *every* release before merging it into `main`, enforced through pull requests.
 - Two developers *must* review *every* consensus-breaking change before it moves into `develop`, enforced through pull requests.
 - Two developers *should* review *every* patch before it moves into